PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-PicoW-UART.md

 ### ***This setup is still in beta and has not been officially released yet.***

-The Raspberry Pi Pico W (and Pico 2) is different from the other boards in that it has two operating modes:
+The Raspberry Pi Pico W (and Pico 2 W) is the easiest controller setup to do.
+It is easiest wireless setup (easier than the ESP32) and is also capable of wired connection.

+However, the Pico W family is slightly more expensive than the ESP32.
+Furthermore, the wired controller capability is not comparable to the ESP32-S3 in terms of both price and ease-of-setup.

+There are two operating modes fo the Pico W family:

 | **Mode** | **Connections** | **Controller Support** | **Setup Difficulty** |
 | --- | --- | --- | --- |
 | [USB Mode](Controller-PicoW-USB.md) | 1.
 Pico W's USB port -> Computer | Wireless controllers only:<br>- Switch 1: Wireless Pro Controller<br>- Switch 1: Left Joycon<br>- Switch 1: Right Joycon | Very Easy |